Best For

 - Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

-In our objective temperature testing, we measured a max surface level temperature of 87.8° F, which is 1.8° cooler than the average.
+In our objective temperature tests, we measured a max surface level temperature of 89.4° F. This is 0.4° less than the average of 89.8° F, based on all of our tests to date.

 Heat Dissipation Over Time